zapmal/js-projects/README.md

-# Small JavaScript Projects
+# Small JavaScript Projects and Tests

-If you want to see the notes, [click here!](https://github.com/Zondazx/small-js-projects/blob/master/NOTES.md)
+If you want to see the notes, [click here](https://github.com/Zondazx/small-js-projects/blob/master/NOTES.md)